 Rebooting your iPhone may sound like a too basic thing to do but it is really effective.
 Especially if the issue on your device is caused by a minor glitch, it can be resolved by rebooting the system of your iPhone.
 It helps fix many other minor issues as well on your iOS powered device.

 Rebooting an iPhone is pretty easy.
 All you need to do is press and hold down the Power button for a few seconds and let your device turn off.
 Then, when it is fully turned off, press and hold down the Power button again to turn it back on.

-If you believe the issue has not been caused by any of your actions, it could be the Apple servers serving iOS apps that are facing downtime.
+Sometimes Apple servers serve iOS apps that are facing downtime.
 To help you out with that and to let you actually confirm a downtime, Apple has put up a webpage telling you the status of each of their servers.
 That way, you can find out if the app server is indeed down and that is why you have the issue on your iPhone.